Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Science Fund for Distinguished Young Scholars (No.61925102), the National Key R\&D Program of China (Grant No. 2023YFB2904803), BUPT-CMCC Joint Innovation Center, and the Postdoctoral Fellowship Program of China Postdoctoral Science Foundation (CPSF) under Grant No. GZB20230087.
+This work is supported by the National Key R\&D Program of China (Grant No. 2023YFB2904803), the National Science Fund for Distinguished Young Scholars (No.61925102), the National Natural Science Foundation of China (No.62341128, No.92167202), BUPT-CMCC Joint Innovation Center, and the Postdoctoral Fellowship Program of China Postdoctoral Science Foundation (CPSF) under Grant No. GZB20230087.

 \begin{IEEEbiographynophoto}{HENG WANG (hengwang@bupt.edu.cn)} is currently a postdoctoral research fellow with Beijing University of Posts and Telecommunications. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{JIANHUA ZHANG (jhzhang@bupt.edu.cn)} is currently a professor with Beijing University of Posts and Telecommunications. \end{IEEEbiographynophoto}